Morus alba: Leaves

 White mulberry leaves are the preferred feedstock for silkworms (Bombyx mori), and sericulture was therefore one of the main reasons of the expansion of the cultivation of this tree.
 White mulberry are also cut to feed livestock (cattle, goats, etc.) because of its interesting properties.
-Mulberry could be an interesting alternative for fodder production as it is rich in protein and energy, and has a high degree of digestibility, in addition to being a fast and vigorous growing plant.
+Mulberry could be a viable alternative for fodder production as it is rich in protein and energy, and has a high degree of digestibility, in addition to being a fast and vigorous growing plant.
 Furthermore, the polyphenolic content of the leaves could have a positive impact on animals health and at the same time reducing their methane emissions.

 The leaves are prepared as tea in Korea.
 In Asia leaves are also consumed for medical purposes, which are used as an anti-hyperglycemic supplement for diabetes patients.
 In traditional Chinese medicine, bark, leaves and the fruits are used to treat fever, lower blood pressure, protect liver damage, improve eyesight, and facilitate discharge of urine.

 Fruits

-The fruit are also interesting for human consumption.
+The fruit are also viable for human consumption.
 They can be eaten fresh, and they are appreciated for their sweet taste, but the fragile skin of the fruits makes storage and marketing difficult.
 Nevertheless, the fruit can be processed in several ways to ensure its preservation, such as dried, made into syrups, wines or spirits.
-For example, in Azerbaijan, where the mulberries are part of the culture, the fruits are transformed into a dense syrup called "doshab" or "bakmaz"; or transformed into a potent liqueur, called tTut araghi".
+For example, in Azerbaijan, where the mulberries are part of the culture, the fruits are transformed into a dense syrup called "doshab" or "bakmaz"; or transformed into a potent liqueur, called "tut araghi".
 In China the fruits are transformed into a paste called sangshengao, which is used to make tea.

-Wood
+Trunk

+Its bark is rich in fiber, making it well-suited for producing rayon and paper.
+Mulberry paper is strong and durable, which made it a preferred material for traditional Chinese painting paper in ancient times.
 In India, mulberry wood is used to make sports equipment, furniture, household utensils and agricultural implements.